ethanp/programming/Notes/Java Notes.md

 * Object representing the system absolute path to a resource
 * You can't really *do* anything with this except manipulate the *path*, but you can do `toFile()` to turn it into a `File` object

+## Serialization

+To implement Java's default serialization

+    public class MyClass implements Serializable { ... }

+To exclude instance variables from serialization

+    transient private String dontSerialize;

+The default Java serialization mechanism will turn data members into a set of bytes in a stream, which can be passed across the network (e.g. via `Sockets` or `RMI`) or stored to the local filesystem.

+To implement a *custom* serialization policy, use

+    public class Myclass implements java.io.Externializable { ... }

+## RMI (Remote Method Invocation)

+You tag your objects as serializable, and then you can invoke Java methods and the associated argument and return objects are passed across the network by the RMI subsystem.

 ## Other